 The following list(s) of procedure and/or diagnosis codes is provided for reference purposes only and may not be all inclusive.
 Listing of a code in this policy does not imply that the service described by the code is a covered or non-covered health service.
-Benefit coverage for health services is determined by the member specific benefit plan document and applicable laws that may require coverage for a specific service.
+Benefit coverage for health services is determined by federal, state, or contractual requirements and applicable laws that may require coverage for a specific service.
 The inclusion of a code does not imply any right to reimbursement or guarantee claim payment.
 Other Policies and Guidelines may apply.

-CPT Code Description 0184T Excision of rectal tumor, transanal endoscopic microsurgical approach (i.e., TEMS), including muscularis propria (i.e., full thickness)
+CPT Code Description

+0184T Excision of rectal tumor, transanal endoscopic microsurgical approach (i.e., TEMS), including

+muscularis propria (i.e., full thickness)